SherrieCao/SherrieCao/README.md

 ### Hi there 👋

-I'm Sherrie, writing in JS, python, C/C++ and more.
-Currently heavily focus on social network analysis.
+I'm Sherrie, MSSM @ CMU SV, writing in JS/TS, python, C/C++ and more.
+Currently heavily focus on social network analysis (and some ventures).
 Some of my other interests and skills lie in UX/UI, quantitative finance, and Development Economics.